Board of Education Holds Three-Hour Executive Session on Personnel and Student Matters

 Village of Croton-on-Hudson, NY.

-This article was drafted by AI (claude-sonnet-4-minutes-factchecked) from the official meeting transcript and reviewed by a human editor.
+This article was drafted by our automated AI newsroom from the official meeting

 Quotes link to source video timestamps for verification.